Jargon buster

 I

-Independent school - A school that is not looked after by a local authority.
-Independent schools will be approved by the Secretary of State as being suitable for the admission of children with EHC plans.
+Independent school – A school that is not run by a local authority.
+Independent schools must be approved by the Secretary of State as suitable for admitting children with EHC plans.

-IS - Independent Supporter.
-An individual who is independent from the local authority and is trained to provide advice and support for families with children with SEND through the statutory assessment and EHC process.
+Independent Supporter (IS) – Someone who does not work for the local authority and is trained to provide advice and support for families with children with SEND.
+They support families during the EHC needs assessment and planning process.

 L